If so, then you should definitely consider the Easy Motion Neo Jumper e-mtb!

 There are many suspension adjustments (spring rate, damping, lockout, etc.) that can be made to dial in the ride just the way you want it.

-I rode this bike with Shimano clipless pedals (not included) and that in combination with preloading the suspension and pulling up, allowed me to bunny hop some obstacles in the trail.
+Shimano clipless pedals (not included) and that in combination with preloading the suspension and pulling up, allowed me to bunny hop some obstacles in the trail.
 This is pretty cool considering this bike tips the scales around 48 lbs (heavy for a traditional mountain bike but relatively light for an e-bike).
 The back end was a little heavy with the rear hub motor, but not too bad.

 The full suspension definitely helped with making this heavier bike feel more like a traditional mountain bike; except it was much easier to ride uphill!